rayokota/generator-angular-axiom/README.md

 - whether the attribute is required

 Files that are regenerated will appear as conflicts.
 Allow the generator to overwrite these files as long as no custom changes have been made.

-Create a user and database in MySQL as specified in the file `priv/app.config`.

 Install dependencies and build the service: